yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

     rosparam get /camera/camera_description > pickit_camera.urdf

-The mesh files of the camera can be fetched from the Pick-it system under
+The mesh files of the camera can be fetched from the Pickit system under

 .. code-block:: bash